lifelong-learning-systems/tella/README.md

 If a seed is not provided, a random seed is generated.
 The seeds used will be logged using the python logging package.

+For utilizing multiple cores, use the `--num-parallel-envs` flag.

 To run an agent through multiple lifetimes of a curriculum, use the `--num-lifetimes` flag.
 If you want to run a specific lifetime (useful for running on a cluster), use the `--lifetime-idx` flag.
 Note that the curriculum seed must be provided to use `--lifetime-idx`.